civican/legisinfo/42-1/bills/C-68/bill_text.md

     respecting the process by which a person may request an amendment, suspension or cancellation of an authorization under subsection (7).

-> **Explanatory Note**:
-> New.

 ### Section 24

   **(1)** The portion of subsection 37(1) of the Act before paragraph (b) is replaced by the following:

 ### Section 37

-      **(1)** If a person carries on or proposes to carry on any work, undertaking or activity that results or is likely to result in t**he death** of fish, **in** the **harmful alteration, disruption** or **destruction** of fish habitat or in the deposit of a deleterious substance in water frequented by fish or in any place under any conditions where that deleterious substance or any other deleterious substance that results from the deposit of that deleterious substance may enter any such waters, the person shall, on the request of the Minister — or without request in the manner and circumstances prescribed by regulations made under paragraph (3)(a) — provide **him or her** with any **documents** — plans, specifications, studies, procedures, schedules, analyses, samples, evaluations — and **any** other information relating to the work, undertaking or activity, or to the water, place, **fish** or fish habitat that is or is likely to be affected by the work, undertaking or activity, that will enable the Minister to determine
+      **(1)** If a person carries on or proposes to carry on any work, undertaking or activity that results or is likely to result in the death of fish, in the harmful alteration, disruption or destruction of fish habitat or in the deposit of a deleterious substance in water frequented by fish or in any place under any conditions where that deleterious substance or any other deleterious substance that results from the deposit of that deleterious substance may enter any such waters, the person shall, on the request of the Minister — or without request in the manner and circumstances prescribed by regulations made under paragraph (3)(a) — provide him or her with any documents — plans, specifications, studies, procedures, schedules, analyses, samples, evaluations — and any other information relating to the work, undertaking or activity, or to the water, place, fish or fish habitat that is or is likely to be affected by the work, undertaking or activity, that will enable the Minister to determine

-        whether the work, undertaking or activity results or is likely to result in **the death of** fish that constitutes or would constitute an offence under subsection 40(1) and what measures, if any, would prevent that **death** or mitigate **the extent of death**;
+        whether the work, undertaking or activity results or is likely to result in the death of fish that constitutes or would constitute an offence under subsection 40(1) and what measures, if any, would prevent that death or mitigate the extent of death;

-        whether the work, undertaking or activity results or is likely to result in the harmful alteration, disruption or destruction of fish **habitat** that constitutes or would constitute an offence under subsection 40(1) and what measures, if any, would prevent that result or mitigate its effects; or
+        whether the work, undertaking or activity results or is likely to result in the harmful alteration, disruption or destruction of fish habitat that constitutes or would constitute an offence under subsection 40(1) and what measures, if any, would prevent that result or mitigate its effects; or

   **(2)** Paragraph 37(1)(b) of the French version of the Act is replaced by the following:

-    si l'ouvrage, l'entreprise ou l'activité **entraîne ou entraînera vraisemblablement** l'immersion ou le rejet d'une substance en contravention avec l'article 36 et quelles sont les mesures éventuelles à prendre pour prévenir ou **atténuer** les dommages **qui en découlent**.
+    si l'ouvrage, l'entreprise ou l'activité entraîne ou entraînera vraisemblablement l'immersion ou le rejet d'une substance en contravention avec l'article 36 et quelles sont les mesures éventuelles à prendre pour prévenir ou atténuer les dommages qui en découlent.

   **(3)** Subsection 37(1.1) of the Act is repealed.

   **(4)** The portion of subsection 37(2) of the Act before paragraph (a) is replaced by the following:

-    **(2)** If, after reviewing any **document and other** information provided under subsection (1) and affording the persons who provided it a reasonable opportunity to make representations, the Minister is of the opinion that an offence under subsection 40(1) or (2) is being or is likely to be committed, **he or she** may, by order, subject to regulations made under paragraph (3)(b),
+    **(2)** If, after reviewing any document and other information provided under subsection (1) and affording the persons who provided it a reasonable opportunity to make representations, the Minister is of the opinion that an offence under subsection 40(1) or (2) is being or is likely to be committed, he or she may, by order, subject to regulations made under paragraph (3)(b),

   **(5)** Paragraph 37(2)(a) of the English version of the Act is replaced by the following: